Skip to main content

 Daily total $213–$293 $433–$673 $953+

-Houston is the most affordable U.S. host city for hotels, averaging $146 per night compared to $583 in New York, according to Lighthouse hotel data.
-Match-day hotel rates can spike (KHOU reported one room jumping from $133 to over $1,200 after the draw), but mid-range options on the Red Line still exist in the $150 to $250 range if you book before April 2026.
+Houston was the most affordable U.S. host city for hotels, averaging $146 per night against $583 in New York, according to Lighthouse hotel data.
+Match-day rates did spike (KHOU reported one room jumping from $133 to over $1,200 after the draw), but mid-range rooms on the Red Line stayed in the $150 to $250 range for anyone who booked early.

 Frequently Asked Questions

 Between matches, yes — Houston has strong rideshare coverage inside the loop.
-But within 90 minutes before kickoff and after the final whistle, expect 3–5x surge pricing near NRG Stadium.
-A $15 ride becomes $60.
-The Red Line at $1.25 is faster and cheaper on match days.
-Save rideshare for off-peak trips to neighborhoods without rail access.
+Near NRG Stadium on match days it was subject to surge pricing in the 90 minutes before kickoff and again after the final whistle, so the Red Line at $1.25 was the faster and cheaper option.
+Rideshare made sense for off-peak trips to neighborhoods without rail access.

 How much does a METRO day pass cost in Houston?